magmasource/alphaMELTS/README.md

 ## Will I get the same results with alphaMELTS as other MELTS software?

-You can see the forked xMELTS code and early (alpha)MELTS for MATLAB development on GitHub.
+You can see the forked xMELTS code and early (alpha)MELTS for MATLAB development on the main branch on GitHub.
 Separate Git repositories for alphaMELTS 2 and alphaMELTS for MATLAB/Python are archived on the MAGMA Source GitList server.
 * https://github.com/magmasource/MAGMA
 * https://magmasource.caltech.edu/gitlist/alphaMELTS2.git/ _now retired but available on request_
 * https://magmasource.caltech.edu/gitlist/MELTS_Matlab.git/ _now retired but available on request_